acaporrini/discourse-auto-bookmarks/README.md

-# AutoBookmarks
+# discourse-auto-bookmarks

-AutoBookmarks is a plugin for adding automatic HTML bookmarks to topics and easily get a sharable link which points at specific parts of the text.
+discourse-auto-bookmarks is a [Discourse](https://github.com/discourse/discourse) plugin for adding automatic HTML bookmarks to topics and easily get a sharable link which points at specific parts of the text.

 ## Installation